-More than 1,000,000 unique visitors read the FCPA Blog annually, with over 25,000 subscribers receiving our daily digest and email alerts. ¹
+More than 1,500,000 unique visitors read the FCPA Blog annually, with over 27,000 opt-in subscribers receiving our daily digest and email alerts. ¹

-Since then we’ve published more than 5,000 posts by 225 different authors.
+Since then, the FCPA Blog has published more than 6,500 posts by 375 different authors.

-We cover the enforcement agencies, and the public and private institutions that promote compliance and the fight against graft.
+The FCPA Blog covers the enforcement agencies, and the public and private institutions.

 ¹ Unique visitors are calculated by Hitslink™, a Net Applications company.